 He said the experience in Haiti had such an impact on him that he will feel it for the rest of his life.
 He plans to go back to Haiti someday, either through the organization All Hands Volunteers or through the international Humana People to People organization.

-After moving to California and enrolling at DVC, Lee worked at the international student admissions office six hours a week to support new international students.
+After moving to California and enrolling at DVC, Lee worked at the international student Admissions and Records Office six hours a week to support new international students.

 Lee’s interest in international relations may be the result of his world travels.
 He claims to have set foot on every continent except Oceania (Australia and area), and said, “Visiting developing countries became a critical part of my life.
 By understanding their lives and helping to fulfill their needs, I felt appreciation for what I have.”
 In addition to Haiti he has been to Malaysia, the Philippines, Japan, Egypt, Ethiopia, Colombia, Venezuela, Brazil and into the Amazon.